-If the reader is equipped with digital inputs and outputs, this page allows you to configure the digital inputs and output behavior.
+This page allows you to configure the digital inputs and output behavior.
 You can set the digital input debounce time (in milliseconds), as well as the input and output pin values.
-Refer to the IDentity 5100 Protocol Reference Guide for detailed information on each of these variables.
+Refer to the IDentity 4100 Protocol Reference Guide for detailed information on each of these variables.